LPCIC/coq-elpi/README.md

 - [Dx](https://gitlab.univ-lille.fr/samuel.hym/dx) uses elpi to generate
   an intermediate representation of Coq terms, to be later tranformed into C.
+- [Coercion](apps/coercion) enable to program coercions in Elpi.
+  It comes bundled with Coq-Elpi.

 ### Quick Reference

 In order to load Coq-Elpi use `From elpi Require Import elpi`.